bedrockio/bedrock-core/services/api/README.md

 yarn start
 ```

+This command will automatically populate MongoDB fixtures when and empty DB is found.

 ## Configuration

 All configuration is done using environment variables.
 The default values in `.env` can be overwritten using environment variables.